-Perfectly creamy and rich, you’re family and friends will never believe that these blueberry cheesecake bars are less than 150 calories each and lower in fat and sugar than traditional cheesecake!
+Perfectly creamy and rich, you’ll never believe these light and lemony blueberry cheesecake bars are less than 150 calories each!

 Remember these beauties?

 I remember being so proud of that recipe.
 Not just because I’ve never been good with arts and crafts, yet the strawberries actually turned out like roses (seriously, you don’t need an artsy bone in your body to make them!), but because of how delicious the cheesecake itself turned out.

 Seriously, how can something made with Greek yogurt and low-fat cream cheese be so creamy and rich-tasting?!
 I still don’t totally get it, but as long as my taste-buds are happy then I’m happy ;).